 2. Grass-fed Butter

 I’m not really on the “anti-butter” train.
 In fact, I frequently would cut butter slabs into shapes and put them in his preschool lunches!
 Butter is available all the time for my kiddo.
+It is a great tool for adding flavor and is an awesome high calorie food for toddlers (and kids of all ages!).

 I go for grass-fed butter when I can.
 What is that?
 Grass-fed butter is butter made from milk of cow’s who primarily eat grass.
 There is a difference.